Mrunal881/Audio-Classification-using-Machine-Learning/README.md

-# Audio-Classification-using-Machine-Learning
-The study of speech accents has gained significance in the field of English language studies as a result of the globalised and multicultural aspect of contemporary society.
-This study is to investigate the influence of accent on the process of speech recognition and the level of intelligibility among individuals who speak English.
-The present discourse will commence with an examination of the significance of accent in the realm of communication, as well as an exploration of the difficulties that arise from non-native accents in the English language.
-In the subsequent section, we shall present a comprehensive survey of the extant scholarly works pertaining to the study of speech accents.
-This review encompasses investigations about the evaluation of accents as perceived by both native and non-native speakers, as well as inquiries into the ramifications of accents on the efficacy of speech recognition technology.
-To facilitate a more comprehensive exploration of the subject matter, we want to undertake an independent study on accent analysis.
-This study will involve the utilisation of a substantial dataset comprising English language speakers from various cultural and linguistic backgrounds.
-The scope of our research will encompass the examination of the acoustic characteristics present in individuals' speech patterns.
-Additionally, we will employ machine learning algorithms to categorise and distinguish various accents.
-In conclusion, an examination of our findings will be undertaken to explore the potential ramifications for the domains of language instruction, speech recognition technologies, and cross-cultural communication.
-The successful decoding and classification of the audio files enabled us to distinguish between native and non-native languages.
-Consequently, our study offers novel perspectives on the significance of accent in English language communication and contributes to the expanding field of research on speech accent analysis.
+The study of speech accents has become increasingly vital within English language studies due to the globalized and multicultural nature of contemporary society.
+This repository serves as a platform for investigating the influence of accent on speech recognition processes and the level of intelligibility among English speakers.

+## Objectives
+* Examine the significance of accent in communication.
+* Explore challenges posed by non-native accents in English.
+* Survey existing scholarly works on speech accents.
+* Conduct an independent study on accent analysis.

+## Methodology
+Our study involves:

+* Compiling a diverse dataset of English speakers from various cultural and linguistic backgrounds.
+* Analyzing acoustic characteristics in individuals' speech patterns.
+* Utilizing machine learning algorithms for accent categorization.

+## Results
+* Successful decoding and classification of audio files.
+* Distinction between native and non-native languages.

+## Implications
+Our findings hold potential implications for:

+1. Language instruction methods.
+2. Development of speech recognition technologies.
+3. Enhancing cross-cultural communication.

+## Conclusion
+This repository contributes novel perspectives to the field of speech accent analysis, shedding light on the significance of accent in English communication and its broader implications.